 Reporting payments to statutory employees.
 Furnish Form W-2 to a statutory employee, and check "Statutory employee" in box 13.
 Show your payments to the employee as "other compensation" in box 1.
 Also, show social security wages in box 3, social security tax withheld in box 4, Medicare wages in box 5, and Medicare tax withheld in box 6.
 The statutory employee can deduct his or her trade or business expenses from the payments shown on Form W-2.
-The statutory employee reports earnings on line 1 of Schedule C (Form 1040 or 1040-SR), Profit or Loss From Business, and also deducts business expenses on Schedule C (Form 1040 or 1040-SR).
+The statutory employee reports earnings on line 1 of Schedule C (Form 1040), Profit or Loss From Business, and also deducts business expenses on Schedule C (Form 1040).